YogeeshHegde/Streamlit_stock_screening/README.md

 Selection of stocks can be made via selection types like All, CN100 etc.

 # Stock Data
-Stock data (Bhavcopy) are downloaded from www.nseindia.com and consolidated as a csv file.
+Stock data (Bhavcopy) are downloaded from www.nseindia.com and consolidated as a csv file - "NSE_Bhavcopy.csv".
-Available in this repository - "NSE_Bhavcopy.csv"

 # How to run?
 streamlit run Stock_screening.py